-This behaviour indicates, that a coupling to more neighbours enhances parallel alignment of the spins, allowing the phase transition to occur already at higher temperatures.
+This behavior indicates, that a coupling to more neighbors enhances parallel alignment of the spins, allowing the phase transition to occur already at higher temperatures.

 Summarizing, employing Padé approximants revealed the phase transitions of the 2D Ising model on different lattice types with a high accuracy.
-The main work within this method lies in calculating sufficiently many coefficients of the power series of the corresponding singular quantity.
+The main work within this method lies in calculating sufficiently many coefficients of the power series of the corresponding singular quantity4.
 A generalization to, e.g., the 3D-case is straightforward.

-&lt;sup>4Note, that the success of this method crucially depends on the concrete type of singularity to deal with.
+4Note, that the success of this method crucially depends on the concrete type of singularity to deal with.